Jumpscale/Docs/AgentController1/AgentControllerServer.md

 Executing of a task (Jumpscript)
 --------------------------------

-In JumpScale one can define a task in a [Jumpscript](Jumpscript) As [Jumpscript](Jumpscript) defines a set of intruction to execute how and where to do so.
+In JumpScale one can define a task in a [Jumpscript](Jumpscript) as [Jumpscript](Jumpscript) defines a set of instructions to execute how and where to do so.

 Agentcontroller client